-Learn how to create a winter scene from everyday footage with some simple mattes, 3D camera tracking, and the Particle Simulator.
+Learn how to create a winter scene from everyday footage with some special techniques used in this snow VFX tutorial.
 Follow along for free in HitFilm Express or take it to the next level with HitFilm Pro.
 This tutorial was inspired by Ignace Aleya’s original tutorial on YouTube but follows a slightly different technique to get the end result.

 Step 1: Get a hold of some footage